 They use a variety of tools to make their work happen.
 You’ll either need to be familiar with the necessary tools already, or be willing to become an expert in them.
 For the latter, you should give serious thought to the Horkey Handbook online course for virtual assistants.
 This course will take you from a neophyte to an expert in less than 30 days.
 You’ll learn everything you need to know to be a star virtual assistant — and just as importantly, how to start earning real money doing it.

-43. Become a Social Media Manager
+43. Become a Freelance Writer

 44. Become a Freelance Proofreader